Hariesh-kumar-08/EmployeeManagementService/README.md

    - Services orchestrate complex business logic, ensuring a clear separation between domain logic and the infrastructure layer.
 This provides scalability and adaptability for future changes or feature enhancements.

 ### 4. **JWT Authentication**
    - The API layer implements JWT-based authentication to secure endpoints.
-This ensures that only authenticated users can perform operations, adding an extra layer of security to the system.
+This ensures that only reqyests with proper token can perform operations, adding an extra layer of security to the system.

 ### 5. **Logging & Error Handling**
    - `ILogger` is used for logging errors and information.
 Logs follow a structured pattern to ensure easy debugging, including method names and error details.